 11 is too early to choose a subject path to follow and 16 is too late.
 Students who know what they want to do can often become bored at school and so underachieve by the time they are 16.

 Is 13 too young to specialise?

 UTC students receive a broad education including English, Maths and science combined with practical and technical qualifications which are recognised by employers and universities.
 The skills they learn and the qualifications they receive are transferable to other post-16 provision and are recognised by employers.

 The curriculum is shaped by employers as well as local universities so everything that students learn is connected to the world of work.

-Why specialise in Engineering and digital media?
+Why specialise in Health Sciences, Sport Science and Computing?